loverajoel/jstips/README.md

 # Tips list

-## #15 - even simpler way of use indexOf as a contains clause
+## #15 - Even simpler way of use indexOf as a contains clause

 > 2016-01-15 by [@jhogoforbroke](https://twitter.com/jhogoforbroke)